Sarder-Iftekhar/Sarder-Iftekhar/README.md

 ## Hi there 👋
->This is Sarder Iftekhar Ahmed.I am a software developer and Deep Learning Enthusiast .
-I love to code & live without hard rules and regulatios, reading books, sleeping with no alarm and travels to nature.
+>This is Sarder Iftekhar Ahmed.
+I am a software developer and Deep Learning Enthusiast .
+I love to code & live without hard rules and regulations, reading books, sleeping with no alarm and travels to nature.

 🌱 I’m currently working with .Net Web API, Angular, SQL.
 🌱 Also I am doing some research work in image processing using deep learning